 Serve as is or over rice, quinoa, or cauliflower rice.
 This dish gets elevated with the addition of fresh lemon juice and Thai or regular basil or cilantro for serving.

-Best when fresh, though leftovers will keep in the refrigerator up to 3-4 days or in the freezer for 1 month.
+Best when fresh, though leftovers will be kept in the refrigerator for up to 3-4 days or in the freezer for 1 month.
 Reheat on the stovetop or in the microwave until hot.

 Notes*For protein, if you aren’t into cashews or can’t do nuts, you could also add Quick Crispy Tofu, Red Lentils, or simply serve over quinoa.

 *Recipe inspiration from Food Network.

 *Nutrition information is a rough estimate calculated without sides/toppings, calculated with coconut oil.

 Nutrition (1 of 6 servings)Serving: 1 serving Calories: 423Carbohydrates: 39.9 protein: 9.1 gFat: 29.1 saturated Fat: 13.5 grams Fat: 0 Cholesterol: 0 mgSodium: 459 mgFiber: 7 sugar: 13.7 g